thelucifermorningstar/SMLoadr-AUX/readme.md

 How to use:

-1 - Open the SMLoadr AUX.exe
+1 - Open the app, SMLoadr AUX.exe
 ![See Image](https://imgur.com/tztgURK.png)

 ![See Image](https://imgur.com/0gCepgH.png)